Aster family (Asteraceae)

 Photographic Location: The photographs were taken in a waste area along a gravel road near Champaign, Illinois.

-Comments: Common Ragweed is a major cause of hay fever during the late summer and fall.
-Aside from this unfortunate characteristic, it has considerable ecological value to various birds and moths, and therefore it isn't necessarily desirable to destroy this plant on sight.
-Compared to other Ambrosia spp.
-(Ragweeds) that occur in Illinois, Common Ragweed has more deeply pinnatifid leaves.
+Comments: Common Ragweed is a major cause of hay fever during the late summer and early autumn.
+Aside from this unfortunate characteristic, it has considerable ecological value to various birds, moths, and other insects, therefore it isn't necessarily desirable to destroy this plant on sight.
+Compared to other ragweeds (Ambrosia spp.) that occur in Illinois, Common Ragweed has more deeply pinnatifid leaves.